 Donating a kidney to someone with kidney failure is a life-saving and life-changing decision — and one that no one should take lightly.
 The living kidney donor team at Rush understands the physical and emotional sacrifices of donating a kidney to a person who needs a kidney transplant.
-They make living organ donor safety a top priority.
+The team makes the safety of the living donor top priority.

 To ensure that it is safe to proceed with donation, anyone interested in becoming a living kidney donor undergoes a thorough physical and psychosocial evaluation.
 The length of time required for the evaluation depends on the number of tests you need to complete and how quickly you are able to complete them.
 The team will not allow you to donate a kidney if it will jeopardize your immediate or long-term health.

-- Initial consultation with a transplant surgeon, nephrologist, nurse coordinator, dietitian and pharmacist
+- Initial consultation with the multidisciplinary team including: transplant surgeon, nephrologist, nurse coordinator, dietician, and pharmacist

-- Discussions with an independent living donor advocate who can help you learn more about donating a kidney and the consent process
+- Discussions with an independent living donor advocate (who will help you learn more about kidney donation and the consent process)

-- Imaging, including a CT scan of the kidneys
+- CT scan to evaluate the anatomy of the kidneys and blood vessels

-- Mammogram for women age 40 and up
+- Mammogram for females 40 years and older

 - Colonoscopy for donors 50 years and older